I've Had It (podcast): Reception

-I've Had It was nominated in the Best Pop Culture and Best Emerging categories at the 2024 iHeartPodcast Awards.
-It has been noted for its left-wing political views and profane language.

-Leftist Twitch streamer Hasan Piker called I’ve Had It “the most radical progressive podcast in North America” and the “headquarters of the actual resistance — and not the 2016-era resistance liberalism, the real resistance.”
+I've Had It has been noted for its liberal and left-wing political perspective, as well as its profane language.
+In an interview with David Remnick for The New Yorker Radio Hour, Welch characterized the podcast's style as "Dark Woke".
+The New York Times has noted that Welch "appeals to the mainstream liberal, angers the Fox News viewer and thrills the dirtbag left".
+Leftist Twitch streamer Hasan Piker has praised the podcast, calling I've Had It "the most radical progressive podcast in North America" and the "headquarters of the actual resistance—and not the 2016-era resistance liberalism, the real resistance."